KINTO-JP/ogp_data_extract/README.md

 ogp_data_extract
 =============

 A simple dart library for extracting the Open Graph protocol on a web pages.
+This library allows you to retrieve metadata items defined in "The Open Graph protocol".

 ## Getting Started